aliu591/EE551A_Spring_2019/README.md

 Purposals
 ------
 In this project I will design a very popular game named Match Puzzle Game.
-In this game, players can place the giving shapes on board and fullfill a row or columne to crush them.
+In this game, players can place the giving shapes on board and fullfill a row or columne to crush them, and after eliminate the shapes that goal require, the player will jump to a new level game.
 And I provide many  different levels in the game to give players more fun.
 I also provide a good user experience and a beautiful interface in the game.

 Features
 ------